wusai2333/trib/doc/labs.md

 - In go language, *maps* are built-in hash-based dictionaries.
 - In go language, a function can have multiple return values.
 - Exceptions are called `panic` and `recover`.
-However it is not encourage to use that for error handling.
+However it is not encouraged to use that for error handling.
 - `for` is the only loop keyword.
 - *Foreach* is implemented with `range` keyword.
 - Semicolons at the end of statements are optional.